sam-hatley/jobsearch/README.md

 # A Job Scraper for Indeed

 ## Background
-Going through job listings drives me a bit crazy, because most of what I'm trying to do could be sped up considerably if I wasn't dealing with a website's bare-bones UI.
+Going through job listings drives me a bit crazy, because most of what I'm trying to do could be sped up considerably if I wasn't dealing with indeed's, frankly, awful search.

 I wanted to improve on this process by writing a program that could actually deliver me the kinds of results I want, in the format I want it:

-1. A list of jobs with just the most basic information: title, company posting, and date posted
+1. A list of recently posted jobs with basic information: title, company, location, salarly, date posted, and a quick blurb
-2. Jobs that have been pre-filtered by keyword: I'm not looking to work as a receptionist, so I'd rather not see _any_ listing with that in the title
+2. Jobs that are better matched to the actual query I've put in: I'm not looking to work as a receptionist, so I'd rather not see _any_ listing with that in the title
 3. A way to quickly sort through and rank the jobs that have been posted.

+This program attempts to solve the above:
+1. It searches through indeed on a base query, given a time range
+2. The jobs are first filtered through a list of [user-supplied filters](/filters.txt), then filtered again by fuzzy matching the job title to the original query, catching the vast majority of unrelated results
+3. A very basic user interface allows you to look through the important bits of each job then rank each by preference.
+Following ranking, each job is copied to the system clipboard so that you may look at each selection in greater detail.

 ## Usage